FTC7393/evlib_book/src/evlib/Robot-Configuration.md

 }
 ```

-The next step is to bring the robot to life with a [[Basic TeleOp Program]]
+The next step is to bring the robot to life with a Basic TeleOp Program (next chapter)